 - Read more information about housing matters for tenants here.

 Certification of CARES Act Compliance Required in Certain Failure to Pay Rent Cases.
 Landlords filing a complaint for failure to pay rent from May 20 through August 24, 2020, were required to include a Declaration of Compliance with the CARES Act.
 Filings that do not include the certification will not be accepted by the clerk.
 The certification must be in substantially the form of the Declaration of Compliance Form DC-CV 113.

 Additional Federal Protection from Eviction.
 The Centers for Disease Control and Prevention (CDC) issued an order that says a landlord cannot evict a tenant before December 31, 2020 if the tenant provides the landlord a declaration stating they meet certain conditions.
 For more information on the CDC Order visit the pages below:

 - Information about housing matters for landlords here.

 - Information about housing matters for tenants here.

 Warrants of Restitution.
-Except for the Landlord-Tenant matters to be heard in District Court in Phases Two and Three (see Amended Resumption Order), the following applies, subject to the CARES Act.
+Except for the Landlord-Tenant matters to be heard in District Court in Phases Two (see the most recent order), the following applies, subject to the CARES Act: